 Ideal trial preparation demands active involvement pre-trial with your attorney and the strategy of your case.

-Contact us at Hallier Lawrence for more information on trial preparation and how we can effectively prepare you for the trial process.
+Contact us at Hallier Stearns PLC for more information on trial preparation and how we can effectively prepare you for the trial process.